Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 (def board identity)
 ~~~

-You're going to need the set of numbers used in sudoku often, so let's define
+You're going to need the set of numbers used in Sudoku often, so let's define
 them as a set:

 ~~~ {.clojure}
 (def all-values #{1 2 3 4 5 6 7 8 9})
 ~~~

-In sudoku, one needs to fill a board so that every line, every column and
+In Sudoku, one needs to fill a board so that every line, every column and
 every block has the numbers from 1 to 9 exactly once.
 Blocks are 3x3 areas
-inside the sudoku board.
+inside the Sudoku board.

 ~~~ {.clojure}
 ;[[5 3 0 | 0 7 0 | 0 0 0]